Barrow Hill railway station: Possible future

-The lines from Barrow Hill and Foxlow Junction to Hall Lane Junction and thence to Seymour Junction and on to the former Markham Colliery have been mothballed as they run to the new Markham Vale Enterprise Zone at M1 Junction 29A.
+The lines from Barrow Hill and Foxlow Junction to Hall Lane Junction and thence to Seymour Junction and on to the former Markham Colliery have been mothballed as they run to the new Markham Vale Enterprise Zone at M1 junction 29A.

 The trackbed of the Clowne Branch from Seymour Junction has been protected too.
 Furthermore, the trackbed of the Oxcroft Branch off the Clowne Branch east of Seymour Junction has been protected as there remains the possibility of opencasting in the area.
-For example, in 2005 UK Coal (now Coalfield Resources), expressed an interest in extracting c530,000 tons near Mastin Moor.
+For example, in 2005, UK Coal (now Coalfield Resources) expressed an interest in extracting c530,000 tons near Mastin Moor.

+In 2024, a previously approved plan to reopen the station was put on hold, following a government spending review.
+These plans were revived in 2025 under the South Yorkshire People's Network project, with Barrow Hill expected to be a calling point on a tram-train extension of the South Yorkshire Supertram network between Sheffield and Chesterfield.